curv3d/curv/docs/Shape_Atlas.rst

 Convex Hull is used to create a skin over elements that form the skeleton of the desired shape.
 There are probably better and cheaper ways to accomplish this in F-Rep, so this operation is not a must-have.

+Convex Hull could be implemented in restricted form as a Polytope Operator (see below).
+This means it's not supported on curved surfaces.

 Convex hull of two copies of the same shape is equivalent to sweeping that shape over a line segment: there is a separate "TODO" entry for Linear Sweep.